DefinitionThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Sharply defined, homogeneously coloured, circular or oval, not splashy, light brown (milky coffee-coloured), symptom-free spots and patches of various sizes.
-Rare is a naevoid arrangement in the Blaschko lines or a unilateral arrangement (indication of neurofibromatosis type V).
-A single very large café-au-lait patch does not seem to indicate a clinical syndrome.
-Associations of café-au-lait spots with childhood medulloblastoma have been reported.
+Sharply demarcated, homogeneously colored, circular or oval, non-splashy angular, light brown (milk coffee colored), asymptomatic spots and patches of variable size.
+Rarer is a systematized arrangement in the Blaschko lines or a strictly hemifacial arrangement (indicative of neurofibromatosis type V).
+A single very large café-au-lait spot does not appear to indicate a clinical syndrome.

 HistologyThis section has been translated automatically.